alefore/weblog/leadership.md

 How do we allocate credit (for success) and blame (for failure) fairly?

-Let's make this concrete.
-Imagine a team consisting of:
+To make this concrete, imagine you are an L6 engineer in a team consisting of:

 * Three L4 engineers
 * One L5 engineer
-* One L6 engineer
+* One L6 engineer (you!)

 If this team sets out to execute a specific project, level-appropriate subtasks should be reflected in the expectations of the junior engineers that will execute them.
 Some important design tasks may end up listed as the expectations for the L5 engineer.
-To make things interesting, assume that the project is forecasted to land with minimal involvement from the L6 engineer.
+To make things interesting, assume that the project is forecasted to land with minimal involvement from you.

-However, if the project fails, should that be considered a failure of the L6 engineer?
+However, if the project fails, should that be considered your failure?
-We have two options:
+There are two options:

-* The project is not a responsibility of the L6.
+* The project is *not* your responsibility.
-  Our forecast doesn't expect the L6 to be involved anyway.
+  We don't expect you to be involved anyway.
-  If the project fails, the L6 shouldn't even bat an eye… This may be the outcome of our prioritization (we'd rather let the project fail than distract the L6).
+  If the project fails, you shouldn't even bat an eye… This may be the outcome of the prioritization/planning (i.e., we'd rather let the project fail than distract you from more important work).

-* The project is a responsibility of the L6.
+* The project is your responsibility.
-  If the project struggles, the L6 is expected to step in and support the junior engineers, seeing them through to success.
+  If the project struggles, you are expected to step in and support the junior engineers, seeing them through to success;
-  If the project fails, the L6 is failing.
+  if the project fails, *you* are failing (to meet your expectations).
-  If, on the other hand, the project succeeds, the L6 is succeeding and deserves recognition, *even if they ended up not having anything to do with the project directly*.
+  If, on the other hand, the project succeeds, you are succeeding and deserve recognition, *even if you ended up not having anything to do with the project directly*.

-The choice should be codified in the L6's expectations.
+The choice should be codified in your expectations.

-Regardless of this choice, the L6 engineer's expectations likely reflect that they should be influencing the team significantly.
+Regardless of this choice, your L6 expectations likely reflect that you should be influencing the team significantly.
-They'll be increasing the probability of success (impact, delivery, quality, etc.) for this project and other projects the team invests in.
+You'll be increasing the probability of success (impact, delivery, quality, etc.) for this and other projects the team invests in.
-This doesn't change simply because they're not expected to participate in the project *directly*;
+This doesn't change simply because you're not expected to participate in some projects *directly*;
-this influence is exerted in indirect/invisible ways, through things like career guidance, long-term planning and technical direction setting, and mentorship.
+your influence is exerted, often in indirect/invisible ways, through things like career guidance, long-term planning and technical direction setting, and mentorship.
-In this sense, even if the project is not a direct responsibility of the L6, it's likely that he'll deserve recognition for its success.
+In this sense, even in that case where the project is not your *direct* responsibility, it's likely that you'll still deserve some recognition for its success.

-None of this assumes authority —the L6 engineer doesn't need to be a manager nor TL;
+None of this assumes authority —you don't need to be a manager nor TL;
-the expectations in terms of leadership on the L6 are entirely orthogonal to that.
+your expectations in terms of leadership are entirely orthogonal to that.

 #### Resolving Blockers

 One important aspect of ownership that is sometimes neglected is focusing on proactively ensuring that blockers get addressed or escalated.

-As the owner of a given project, I remain responsible for ensuring that all blockers get resolved appropriately (timely, with quality, etc.).
+As the owner of a given project, you are responsible for ensuring that all blockers get resolved appropriately (timely, with quality, etc.).
-This is true even for blockers that depend on other engineers or teams, even after they have been assigned to them explicitly.
+This is true *even for blockers that depend on other engineers or teams*, even after they have been assigned to them explicitly.
-If they don't, blaming the project failure/delays on other engineers or teams won't change the fact that I have failed to fulfill my responsibility/expectations: the project I own still failed.
+When blockers don't get resolved, blaming the project failure/delays on other engineers or teams… doesn't change the fact that you have failed to fulfil your responsibility/expectations: the project you own still failed/stalled.

 The main skills for this all have to do with working well with other engineers (e.g., knowing when/how to use email pings, chat, meetings, etc., effectively; using tools like joint OKRs).
 Another important tool is escalation —ideally starting with your manager, who may have ideas to help you unblock things.